en

 Detective Conan: The Lost Ship in the Sky

-Detective Conan is one of the anime classics, and this film is the 14th of the Conan film series released in November 2010.
+Detective Conan is one of the anime classics, and this film is the 14th installment of the Conan film series released in November 2010.

 Detective Conan: The Lost Ship in the Sky